Payble FAQ

 What happens if a payment fails?

 If a card payment fails, Payble will notify you by SMS or email (depending on how you sign up to Payble) and reattempt payment two days later.
-Failed bank account payments are reversed by your bank, and Payble will send a notification in the event this occurs.
+Failed bank account payments are reversed by your bank, and Payble will send a notification to your authentication method if this happens.

 How long does it take for payments to process?

 Card payments usually process immediately.
-Direct debits from bank accounts can take up to three business days to settle.
-Payments scheduled on weekends are processed the next business day.
+Direct debits from bank accounts can take up to three business days to settle – these payments are subject to the requirements of the banking network, and this delay is not specific to Payble.
+All payments scheduled on weekends are processed on the day they are scheduled; however, banking transactions will remain pending until the next business day.

 Will I receive payment reminders?